NTasev/skillo-automation-project/testcases/LoginTestCases.md

 Expected Result:

-Server shows an error message: “Empty password field”.

 User remains on the Login page with empty password field.

 Actual Result:

-Server displays “Wrong username or password”.
 User cannot log in and stays on the Login page.

 ##### 🔴 TC04 – Login Fails: Empty Username Field